Suppliers of goods and services

 The Joint Administrators process the personal data of Supplier Representatives:

 - for purposes arising from the legitimate interests pursued by the Joint Controllers or third parties (legal basis of Art.
-6(1)(f) RODO), which are: the conclusion and performance of a contract relating to the purchase by the Joint Administrators of goods or services from Suppliers and the performance of settlements within the scope of the contract concluded; the management of the business and administration of contracts concluded with Suppliers; the formation and maintenance of business relations with Suppliers; the establishment, assertion or defence of claims; the implementation of internal procedures (e.g. relating to the protection of personal data), including the prevention of criminal acts and abuse;
+6(1)(f) RODO), which are: the conclusion and performance of a contract relating to the purchase by the Joint Administrators of goods or services from Suppliers and the performance of settlements within the scope of the contract concluded, the management of activities and administration of contracts concluded with Suppliers, the formation and maintenance of business relations with Suppliers, the establishment, assertion or defence of claims; the implementation of internal procedures (e.g. relating to the protection of personal data), including the prevention of criminal acts and abuse;

-- in order to ensure and demonstrate compliance with legal obligations imposed on the Joint Administrators, when the processing is necessary to comply with a legal obligation of the Joint Administrators, in particular under the provisions of the Anti-Money Laundering and Countering the Financing of Terrorism Act, the RODO and tax and accounting legislation (legal basis from Article 6(1)(c) of the RODO);
+- in order to ensure and demonstrate compliance with legal obligations imposed on the Joint Administrators, when the processing is necessary to comply with a legal obligation imposed on the Joint Administrators, in particular under the provisions of the AML/CFT Act, the RODO and tax and accounting legislation (legal basis from Article 6(1)(c) of the RODO);

 - for other purposes, on the basis of the consent separately granted by the Supplier Representative (legal basis from Article 6(1)(a) RODO).